Last updated: November 17, 2020

 The following is a curated review of key information and literature about this topic.
 It is not comprehensive of all data related to this subject.

-Because most respiratory droplets can travel up to 6 feet, the CDC recommends physical distancing, also called “social distancing,” which means keeping a space of at least six feet between people who do not live in the same household.
+Because most respiratory droplets can travel up to 6 feet, CDC recommends physical distancing, also called “social distancing,” which means keeping a space of at least 6 feet between people who do not live in the same household.
 Limiting travel outside the home may also be helpful.
-Given that in specific scenarios aerosol transmission may be a possible route of infection, distancing up to 6 feet alone may be inadequate (especially when indoors), and therefore a combination of strategies such as masking, hand hygiene, and physical distancing is likely most effective.
+There may be certain scenarios where distancing alone is inadequate, and therefore a combination of strategies such as masking, hand hygiene and physical distancing is likely most effective.

 Longitudinal pretest-posttest comparison group study to estimate the change in COVID-19 case growth before and after statewide social distancing measures in the United States (Siedner, August 2020).